 For shortcuts and tips on how to use the new GRE calculator to your best advantage, read our post on Calculator Strategies for the Revised GRE.

 Getting a Feel for the Calculator

-The best way to determine whether you will benefit from a calculator is to take a practice test using Magoosh GRE or the new GRE CD (for those with Macs please read here).
+The best way to determine whether you will benefit from a calculator is to take a practice test using Magoosh GRE or the new GRE CD.
 By doing so, you should get a feel for the number and types of questions in which the calculator will help you save time, and those in which using it will only eat up time.

 This frequently asked question and all others are answered in our new GRE Guide!